Grounded Question-Answering in Long Egocentric Videos: Related Work

 \textbf{Video question answering.} Video question answering (VideoQA) entails generating responses to natural language queries by analyzing video content.
 This challenging task requires a detailed understanding of both visual and textual information.
 The advent of VideoQA datasets has catalyzed advancements in VideoQA research and benchmarking.
 For instance, ActivityNet-QA~\cite{activitynet-qa}, which focuses on a variety of human activities, facilitates the evaluation of a model's ability to interpret complex actions and interactions.
 In contrast, How2QA~\cite{how2qa}, derived from instructional videos, emphasizes understanding sequential processes.
 NextQA~\cite{nextqa} stands out by concentrating on causal and temporal reasoning in videos.
 These datasets typically include short videos, thereby limiting their relevance to real-world situations.
 In response, \qaego4d~\cite{qaego4d} offers a long-form VideoQA benchmark featuring over a thousand egocentric videos with an average length of 8.2 minutes, each annotated with open-ended answers based on the aforementioned NLQ data.
 Our proposed method achieves state-of-the-art performance on this benchmark.

 Annotating VideoQA datasets is labor-intensive and expensive~\cite{justask}, while insufficient training data often results in over-fitting.
 To address this, automatic generation of VideoQA data has been investigated.
-For example, JustAsk~\cite{justask} generates QA pairs from transcribed speech using a pre-trained language model for answer extraction and a separate model for question generation, substantially expanding the dataset size.
+For example, JustAsk~\cite{justask} generates QA pairs from transcribed speech using pre-trained language models, substantially expanding the dataset size.
 More recently, Large language models (LLMs) have shown remarkable proficiency in task processing and reasoning.
 Innovative studies like LLaVA~\cite{llava} and MiniGPT-4~\cite{minigpt4} leverage the powerful capabilities of LLMs to generate visual instruction tuning data, achieving notable success in a range of visual-language tasks.
 In our study, we exploit LLMs to transform existing narrations from the Ego4D dataset into question-answer pairs with temporal windows, facilitating multimodal understanding for egocentric videos.
+A concurrent work, EgoSchema~\cite{egoschema}, also exploits LLMs for constructing QA pairs.
+Compared to it, our approach includes both CloseQA and OpenQA, offering greater real-world applicability.
+Moreover, EgoSchema aims to summarize entire videos, while our method emphasizes episodic memory, focusing on recalling specific fragments for fine-grained queries.

 \textbf{Egocentric video understanding.} Egocentric video understanding, a rapidly evolving field, focuses on analyzing videos captured by wearable cameras.
 This field boosts a wide range of applications, including robotics, healthcare, augmented reality, and assistance for individuals with visual impairments.
 Various datasets are accessible to support research in this domain, including EPIC-KITCHENS~\cite{epic-kitchens}, which contains videos of kitchen activities; Charades-Ego~\cite{charades-ego}, featuring various everyday tasks; and Ego4D~\cite{ego4d}, which provides a global collection of diverse egocentric videos.
 These resources have raised emerging research problems such as human-object interaction~\cite{nagarajan2019grounded}, action recognition~\cite{kazakos2019epic}, and predictive modeling~\cite{girdhar2021anticipative}, \textit{etc}.
 In this work, we delve into the complex task of grounded question answering, which demands temporally localizing a segment from an untrimmed egocentric video that corresponds to a given question, and producing an answer in natural language.